 Clarified butter, also sometimes referred to as drawn butter, is butter that the water has been allowed to evaporate and milk solids are removed, leaving only butterfat.
 You end up with a clear, golden buttery liquid.
 The process is simple and you can clarify butter on your own stove in a matter of minutes.
 Then, use clarified butter to make rich sauces, bake with, or on toast.

-Stay tuned in for recipes using clarified butter!
-I’ll link them on this page.
+Stay tuned in to recipes using clarified butter!
+I’ll link them on this page: